jorge-maikel-sierra/pizzeriahorebs/wp-content/plugins/tiktok-for-business/README.txt

 5. Fill out the required fields in the support ticket

 == Changelog ==
+2022-11-29 - version 1.0.12
+* Update - TTCLID enabled for improved pixel attribution
+* Update - Support for up to 10 product images
+* Tweak - Product sync improvement to support trash, untrash and deleted products
+* Fix - Fix for disconnecting and uninstall logic
+* Update - Support for Events API debugging

 2022-11-08 - version 1.0.11
 * Update - Product sync improvement for inventory and orders
 * Update - Onboarding improvement to improve catalog syncing functionality